slaclab/ruckus/README.md

 # List of user defined TCL scripts

+User defined TCL scripts are located in the target's vivado directory.
+These user defined TCL scripts are not required expect for when the make target is "prom".
+Then the promgen.tcl must be defined and exist.

+Here's a full list of user defined TCL scripts:

 | User Filename      | source .TCL location           |
 | ------------------ | ------------------------------ |
 | project_setup.tcl  | vivado_project.tcl             |